teuben/GBT-EDGE/README.md

       ./reduce.py -f 8,11 -M NGC0776

-where feeds 8 and 11 (where feed 0 is the first feed) would be removed from gridding.
+where feeds 8 and 11 (with feed 0 being the first feed) would be removed from gridding.
 They are still added to the calibration stage, so one can continue experimenting with pure gridding:

       ./reduce.py -f 11 -s NGC0776